 *2011: Arabic, Hebrew, and Portuguese writing tutors join the Multilingual Writing Center.
-The Writing Center offers its services to the International Fellows at the Army War College who are pursuing the Master's of Strategic Studies Degree.
+The Writing Center offers English writing tutoring services to the International Fellows at the Army War College who are pursuing the Master's of Strategic Studies Degree.

 *2012: The Multilingual Writing Center relocates from the ground floor of Bosler Hall to a more spacious room in the Waidner-Spahr Library.
 The Writing Program launches a programmatic assessment project that looks at writing across the levels and disciplines.